Wieteke van Dort

-Louisa Johanna Theodora "Wieteke" van Dort (16 May 1943 – 15 July 2024) was a Dutch actress, comedian, singer, writer and artist of Indo descent.
+Louisa Johanna Theodora "Wieteke" van Dort (16 May 1943 – 15 July 2024) was a Surabaya-born Javindo actress, comedian, singer, writer and artist.
 On 29 April 1999, Queen Beatrix appointed her Knight of the Order of Orange-Nassau.

 She appeared on many children's television programmes and was best known for her Indo character of Tante Lien in The Late Late Lien Show on Dutch prime time television.
 Her show was the only television programme ever to showcase Indo (Eurasian) culture and introduced many Indo artists and music to mainstream audiences in the Netherlands.

 After three seasons, the television series ended in 1988, but her Tante Lien character is popular to this day and in 2007, she was awarded the Silver Medal of Merit for her contributions in this role from the Dutch State Secretary for Defence.

 Early life

 Wieteke was born in Surabaya in what was then the Dutch East Indies under Japanese occupation.
 In October 1945, when Van Dort was two years old, her father was abducted and killed by militia members.
 This period, just after the end of World War II, was known as Bersiap.

 Van Dort attended two primary schools in Surabaya, and began attending the HBS.
 When she was thirteen years old, the Van Dort family went on vacation to the Netherlands.
 While they were abroad, Sukarno nationalized the properties of foreigners in Indonesia and the family ended up settling in The Hague.

 In The Hague, she left middle school without a diploma.
 Because she was too young for the academy of dramatic arts, she first underwent training to become a nursery school teacher.
 Still, she did complete three years of the HBS.
 In 1962 and 1963, she attended Toneelgroep Rederijkers (the academy of dramatic arts).
 While at the academy, she played Laura Wingfield in a performance of The Glass Menagerie.
 In 1964, she dropped out of the academy and signed a contract with the Nieuwe Komedie.
 In 1968, she began working with Wim Kan and Corry Vonk as a comedian.